 These are the individuals that you’ll want to have invested in your development and supportive of your growth, both during and after the program.
 If you’ve never met the senior staff officers in your unit, this application provides a great opportunity to introduce yourself or ask your manager to help make the introduction.
 You’ll want someone at the top advocating on your behalf to ensure you’re granted the time and resources needed to participate.

 How much is the HERS Leadership Institute program fee, and when is it due?
-The program is $8499 for both the in-person and virtual program delivery.
-The costs associated with in-person and virtual delivery are very comparable for the Leadership Institute—e.g. reserving a physical classroom versus the time and resources required for building out a virtual classroom for every cohort with online orientation and additional staff needed for technology implementation, support, and training—so we have consequently assigned the same program fee for both.
+The 2020-2021 program is $8499 for both the in-person and virtual program delivery.
+This price will increase to $8,999 for programs delivered in 2022.
+The costs associated with in-person and virtual delivery are very comparable for the Leadership Institute—e.g. reserving a physical classroom versus the time and resources required for building out a virtual classroom for every cohort with an online orientation and additional staff needed for technology implementation, support, and training—so we have consequently assigned the same program fee for both.
 Please note: the curriculum, learning outcomes, and quality of the experience are the same – it is just the mode of delivery that is different.

 Payment of the program fee is typically due at least 6 weeks before the program start date.
 This allows participants to receive their pre-institute readings and assignments with enough time to orient themselves to the curriculum and its expectations.
 This is essential if participants hope to yield the learning outcomes outlined.